30% off with code JAN2020

 "A fresh perspective on the goals and failures, friendships and rivalries, methods and dreams of those who investigated the interconnected powers of the human mind."

-—Pamela Klassen, author of The Story of Radio Mind: A Missionary's Journey on Indigenous Land
+—Pamela Klassen, University of Toronto, author of The Story of Radio Mind: A Missionary's Journey on Indigenous Land